mnieper/binding-spaces/README.md

 The `define-binding-in` form is a definition.
 The `<expression>` is evaluated at expand-time and `<identifier>` is bound to its value in the binding space named by `<binding-space>`.
 It is a syntax violation if `<binding-space>` does not name a binding space.
 If a guard procedure is associated with `<binding-space>`, the result of evaluating `<expression>` is first mapped by the procedure to obtain the final value.
 A binding in the default binding space for `<identifier>` is created if `<identifier>` was previously unbound.

-    resolve-binding-in <binding-space> <identifier-expression>
+    resolve-binding-in <binding-space> <identifier-expression> [<default-expression>]

-The `resolve-binding` expression evaluates the `<identifier-expression>` to obtain an identifier and returns the binding of the identifier in `<binding-space>` or #f if there is no such binding.
+The `resolve-binding` expression evaluates the `<identifier-expression>` to obtain an identifier and returns the binding of the identifier in `<binding-space>` or the value of the `<default-expression>` if there is no such binding.
+If there is no `<default-expression>`, that value is #f.
 It is an assertion violation if `<identifier-expression>` does not evaluate to an identifier.
 It is a syntax violation if `<binding-space>` does not name a binding-space.
 It is an assertion violation to invoke `resolve-binding-in` outside the dynamic extent of a macro invocation calling a binding space transformer procedure (see `make-binding-space-transformer` below).

     define-export-set <identifier> (<binding-space> <exported-identifier> ...)